gravitational/teleport/rfd/0051-x11-forwarding.md

 display.

 First, the server has to find an open display socket.
 A display's unix socket can be determined by its display number - `/tmp/.X11-unix/X<display_number>`.
-So we start searching for an open display number between 10 and 1009.
+In order to avoid overlapping with any local display sockets, which start from display number 0, we start searching for an open display number between 10 and 1000.
+Both of these numbers can be configured up to their the largest display number supported by the X Protocol - the max Int32 (2147483647).

-Note: We use the same display offset (10) and max displays (1000) as OpenSSH.

 During session shell creation, we can set `$DISPLAY` and X authorization data for the session.
 The `$DISPLAY` is set to `unix:<display_number>`, which will be translated to the open socket during an X Client request.
 X Authorization data will be set in the user's default xauthfile (`~/.Xauthority`) by calling `xauth add <$DISPLAY> <x11-req.proto> <x11-req.cookie>`.

-Note: The OpenSSH implementation uses tcp sockets `localhost:6010 - localhost:7009`.
-Due to the re-exec model of Teleport SSH sessions, if we opened tcp sockets such as these, we'd either have to open them in the root process as the process user, or open them as the Session user and implement a new RPC layer to forward the requests between the parent and child processes.
-Instead, we have chosen to use unix sockets, which we can change the ownership of after the fact with `chown`.
-This also has the side effect of ensuring that X11 forwarding sockets for OpenSSH Server and Teleport do not overlap in cases where both are running on the same machine.

 ### Security